Minakoto/IPC/01/readme.md

 To compile the program run 'make' in cmd

 The executable is named 'main'.
 To cpecify size of needed square, input the size as a command line argument.
-For examle './main 50' will calculate area of a square 50x50 in size.
+For example './main 50' will calculate area of a square 50x50 in size.

 ## Result examples